zhangyuan/UFO-API/README.md

 ## Tips

 1. When setup the app in IIS, the corresponding `.NET Framework Version` must be set to `v4.0` in Application pools.
 2. As far as I know, the "main" project must be added to "test" project references as soon as it created.
-If other libraries are added first, it might result in failure in buiding.
+If other libraries are added first, they might result in failure in building.